umeshwale/code-playarea/java/funcprog/predefinedFunctions/README.md

 This space is created to demonstrate Pre Defined Functions

 - Predicate<T t> - boolean return

         Take some input and perform some conditional check and return BOOLEAN value
             1. test (T t)
             2. or(Predicate other)
             3. and(Predicate other)
             4. negate()
             5. isEqual(Object targetRef)

 - Function<T, R> - R return

         Take some input and perform some operation and then return the result which can be of any type.
             1. apply(T t)
             2. andThen(Function<? super R,? extends V> after)
             3. compose(Function<? super V,? extends T> before)
             4. identity() - Returns a function that always returns its input argument.

 - Consumer<T> - void return

         Accept some input and perform some required operation and not required to return anything (void)
             1. accept(T t)
             2. andThen(Consumer<? super T> after)

-    - Supplier<R> - accepts void and returns R
+- Supplier<R>

-        1. get()
+         - accepts void and returns R

 -BiPredicate<T t, T t> - boolean return

             Take some input and perform some conditional check and return BOOLEAN value Normal predicate can take only one input parameter and perform some action and return boolean.
             Sometimes we have requirement to perform some action on two input parameters for this kind of requirement Bipredicate can be used.